Easy Skillet Chicken Piccata

 - Minced fresh parsley to garnish, optional

-- Melt butter and olive oil in large saute pan.
+- Melt butter and olive oil in a large saute pan.

-- Add wine to hot pan and scrape up drippings.
-Add lemon juice and reduce liquid by half.
-Return chicken to pan and coat in juices.
-Place on serving platter and sprinkle with capers and parsley.
+- Return chicken to pan and coat in juices.
+Place on a serving platter and sprinkle with capers and parsley.